Which types of retirement savings accounts should I consider?

 What can I invest in?

-May allow investing in stocks, bonds, mutual funds, ETFs or CDs
+May allow investing in stocks, bonds, mutual funds, ETFs or CDs, and potentially other investments

 What else should I know?